William Waldorf Astor bought the dilapidated keep at Hever and 630 acres of marshy land from the Meade-Waldos. . . more

 Please click here to look at previous newsletters.

-The Trust has published two books about Kent's parks and gardens.
+The Trust has published a number of books about Kent's parks and gardens, including ’Capability Brown in Kent‘.
 Please click here to find out more about these publications.